explaingit

 USE CASE 1

-Browse and manage files in the terminal with instant image and PDF previews without lag.
+Browse and manage files entirely from a terminal with instant image, PDF, and video previews using your existing keyboard muscle memory.

 USE CASE 2